7 Best Banjo for Beginners of 2024

 • Top Material: Remo Coated head

-For people just entering the world of banjos, there can be a lot of question marks.
-Here we'll give you some key pointers to keep in mind while you look for the right beginner banjo for you.
+But for people just entering the world of banjos, there can be a lot of question marks.
+In this section, I'll give you some key pointers to keep in mind while you look for the right beginner banjo for you, including many of the same factors that I look for when testing banjos.

 Types of Banjos

 Electric banjos are amplified and suitable for playing in a band or on stage.
-There are also guitar/banjo hybrids, such as the AC-6+ Acoustic Composite "Banjitar" featured on our list.
+There are also guitar/banjo hybrids, such as the Gold Tone Banjitar featured on our list.

 Playing Style